The Best European Christmas Markets Road Trip: A One Week Itinerary

 8) Reims – The unofficial capital of the Champagne wine-growing region, Reims is known for its grand cathedral with stained-glass windows and Gothic carved portals, including the Smiling Angel.
 For more than 1,000 years, French kings were crowned here.
 Reims Christmas Market is the 3rd largest Christmas market in France with over 135 stalls offering regional specialities, crafted products, souvenirs and food and drink items.

 9) Strasbourg – Strasbourg is the formal seat of the European Parliament.
-Its proximity to the German border has resulted in culture and architecture blending of German and French influences.
+Its proximity to the German border has resulted in a cultural and architectural blending of German and French influences.
 Possibly the best Christmas Market in Europe, Strasbourg’s Christkindelsmärik features over 300 wooden huts, spread around different squares in the city.

 Belgium